bico-media/bcat/README.md

 If you provide content from the blockchain you are compatible with the B://at protocol if

-- A client requesting the content of a bat transaction will receive the concatenated data from `TX1`, `TX2` ... `TXn` after being treated by hints provided in the requested tx.
+- A client requesting the content of a bat transaction will receive the concatenated data from `TX1`, `TX2` ... `TXn` that has also been subject to any transformatoin provided by hints in the requested transaction.

 - The concatenation of data from `TX1`, `TX2` ... `TXn` is binary safe